jakubprach/jakubprach/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning C# and .NET
+- 📖 I’m currently learning C#, .NET and Angular

 ### Connect with me: